braithw8/DIGF5006/docs/README.md

 While excited about spatial audio, I was less thrilled with the awkward mechanics of shuttling audio back from Node.js into Unity.
 Using a loopback audio driver created noticeable latency as well as some pop and click artifacts inherent in the connection.
 However, the spatial engine saved the day as it added a layer of immediate feedback back into the project.
 The synthesizer was quite latent, but it's navigation in space wasn't.

+Last but not least, I was really excited to write my first paper in LaTeX.
+I'm a Microsoft Word enthusiast but I wanted to push myself to learn a different publishing system.
+While the code based nature of LaTeX was a struggle at first, I really enjoyed working with the framework once I got the hang of it.
+In the end, I have a paper that resembles the format and appearance of other NIME papers.
+It looks like a proper academic paper.
+Perhaps not exciting to most, but definitely to me!

 In closing, I'm proud of the work I've started here.
 I'm eager to continue with the project but I've now found myself in the middle of a whirlwind summer thesis curriculum.
 I'm amazed what can be accomplished in relatively short amount of time, but I appreciate that much more time is required to take V-auRal to the next level.